Skip to content

 table_main-window_add

-2. In the field Table Name, enter the name of the table to extract .
+2. In the field Table Name, enter the technical name of the table or View to extract .
+To look up CDS Views, enter the SQL name of the CDS View.
 Use wildcards (*) if needed.

 Look-Up-Table